rezahusain/rubric/sdf/final-project/product.md

 - Reviewer Name:

 ## Functional Requirements Document
-Should have a functional specification document with:
+Should have a functional requirements document with:
-- [ ] description of the problem
+- [ ] a description of the problem
-- [ ] proposed solution
+- [ ] a proposed solution
 - [ ] user stories
 - [ ] domain model, associations
 - [ ] user interface, flow, sketches, pages